ChillarAnand/avilpage.com/posts/2020/04/setup-continuous-deployment-with-kubernetes.md

 CircleCI orbs are shareable packages to speed up CI setup.
 Here we are using aws-cli, kubernetes orbs to easily install/setup them inside the CI environment.

-Since CircleCI builds run in a docker container, to run docker commands inside container, we have to specify `setup_remote_docker` key so that a seperate environment is created for it.
+Since CircleCI builds run in a docker container, to run docker commands inside container, we have to specify `setup_remote_docker` key so that a separate environment is created for it.

 Remaining steps are self explainatory.

 ### Conclusion

-Here we have seen how to setup CD to kubernetes in CircleCI.
-If we want to setup this another CI like Jenkins or Travis, instead of using orbs, we have to use system package mangers like apt-get to install them.
+Here we have seen how to set up CD to kubernetes in CircleCI.
+If we want to set up this another CI like Jenkins or Travis, instead of using orbs, we have to use system package mangers like apt-get to install them.
 All others steps will remain same.